taranjeet/taranjeet.github.io/_posts/2017-12-31-elasticsearch-autocomplete.md

 ## **Implementation**

-Let’s implement above approaches in Elasticsearch.
+Let’s implement the above approaches in Elasticsearch.
 We will be using Marvels movie data to build our sample index.
 For easy reference, here is the

 * Spider-Man: Homecoming